Opinion | Veterans exposed to hazardous burn pits may finally get the help they deserve

-But change may be on the horizon, thanks to a bipartisan effort to rectify burn pit injuries and recognize that those who served our country should not have to bear the burden of proving they deserve health care.
+But change might be on the horizon, thanks to a bipartisan effort to rectify burn pit injuries and recognize that those who served our country should not have to bear the burden of proving they deserve health care.

 This month, the House passed a sweeping, bipartisan bill that would expand health-care eligibility for veterans exposed to burn pits during their service.
 The bill, supported by all Democrats and 34 Republicans, would guarantee that veterans with 23 health conditions — such as cancer, chronic bronchiolitis and emphysema — no longer have to prove that their illnesses were the result of their military service to gain access to benefits.
 The bill would be a significant investment in the health of veterans, amounting to more than $300 billion over a decade.